-Thus the larger range of α with solar elevation under clear conditions is attributed to building shadows increasing the spatial variability of surface conditions in the source area of the measurements.
-Analysis of fish-eye photographs taken at the foot of the tower show a significant surface element is the Sports Hotel located to the southwest (Fig. 9d, indicated by the green rectangle).
-The mean albedo (binned 1° elevation x 1° azimuth, Fig. 9e as a function of sun position) demonstrates the significantly lower albedo (Fig. 9e, indicated by the blue rectangle) in the late afternoon in winter seems to be caused by shadows from the Sports Hotel.
+increasing the spatial variability of surface conditions in the source area of the measurements.
+Analysis of fisheye photographs taken at the foot of the tower show a significant surface element is the Sports Hotel located to the southwest (Fig. 9d; indicated by the green rectangle).
+The mean albedo (binned 1° elevation \times 1° azimuth in Fig. 9e as a function of sun position) demonstrates the significantly lower albedo (Fig. 9e; indicated by the blue rectangle) in the late afternoon in winter seems to be caused by shadows from the Sports Hotel.

 Despite significant variation of α with sky conditions and sun-surface geometry, a bulk surface albedo can be calculated to represent the overall characteristics of this site.
-The median all-sky value (solar elevation > 20°) α is 0.14 (IQR= 0.02).
-This is similar to values for other central business districts (for example in London as reported in Kotthaus and Grimmond 2014a, b).
+The median all-sky value (solar elevation > 20°) α is 0.14 (IQR = 0.02).
+This is similar to values for other central business districts [e.g., in London as reported in Kotthaus and Grimmond (2014a,b)].

-Considering both transmissivity and albedo, the median τ increases from 0.15 to 0.45 with solar azimuth angle (65 to 100°) in the morning (Fig. 10) and is asymmetric around noon.
+Considering both transmissivity and albedo, the median τ increases from 0.15 to 0.45 with solar azimuth angle (65°-100°) in the morning (Fig. 10) and is asymmetric around noon.
 However, the afternoon slope decrease is flatter than in the morning.
-When stratified by seasons, the obvious increase of τ with azimuth angle between 235 - 255° seems to be related to the greater sky view in this direction as no high buildings are present (fish-eye photo, Fig. 9d).
+When stratified by seasons, the obvious increase of τ with azimuth angle between 235° and 255° seems to be related to the greater sky view in this direction, as no high buildings are present (fish-eye photograph in Fig. 9d).
 The median surface α is more variable when the sun is in the east than in the west.
 Overall, the surface albedo is larger near sunrise than near sunset.
 The seasonal variation of surface albedo as a function of solar azimuth angle is small.